-According to the iResearch Report, JDDJ is the largest local on-demand retail platform in the China supermarket segment with an approximately 21% market share, in terms of estimated GMV in 2019.
-The market share for the second to the fifth largest players in the segment range from 9% to 16%.
+According to the iResearch Report, JDDJ is the largest local on-demand retail platform in the China supermarket segment with an approximately 20% market share, in terms of GMV in the nine months ended September 30, 2019.
+The market share for the second to the fifth largest players in the segment range from 10% to 16%.